LilyAsFlora/Ririi/README.md

 #### Chao: expecting "no"

-_Chao pasho tomjisushkām?_ — That's not a flamethrower, is it?
+_Chao pashuo tomjisushkām?_ — That's not a flamethrower, is it?

 ### Negation

 To negative a sentence, add particle _ja_ (lit. "no") before the verb.

-_Em ja sūja ani groam._ — He did not make that noise.
+_Em ja sūja amani groam._ — He did not make that noise.

 ### Conjunctions